BrighamEaquinto/brighameaquinto.github.io/notes.md

 If indeterminant form, prompt the user, what would you like to do from here.
 Can we get it to show work?
 Out put in latex?!?!

+# shape: geom_point
+# size: geom_point
+# fill:
+# color:
+# stroke: geom_line
+# linetype: geom_line
+# alpha: inside and outside changes.
+Columns work as normal.
+# group:
+# position:
+# width:
+# Why isn't there a list of the options for each of these for each geom???